nuls-io/devsite/docs/Guide/g_multiSignature_dapp_Guide.md

 ### Signatures

-This function allows users to sign over the HEX sent by the transaction starter.
-After receiving the HEX,  copy HEX in the box, multisig DApp will parse the transaction.
+Signature function The user will sign the received multi-signature transaction HEX, and the user's role at this time is one of the signers.
+The user pastes the received HEX into the input box, and the tool will automatically parse the data of the multi-signature transaction and display it.

+Note: After the first signer completes the signature, a new HEX will be generated, the second signer will copy the new HEX and so on

 ![](./g_multi/m7.png)